 Management makes a recommendation to the Compensation Committee and the Board regarding key financial goals, operational goals, and performance measures that will guide us for the relevant fiscal year.
 The Compensation Committee, together with the Board, reviews these recommendations and modifies them as the Board deems appropriate and the revised goals and performance objectives become the compensation measures for the executive officers.
-For 2022, the Compensation Committee intends to update the Company's executive compensation programs to enhance and promote its pay for performance philosophy.
+For 2023, the Compensation Committee is committed to continually reviewing and refining the Company's executive compensation programs, with a focus on ensuring alignment with the company's overall strategy and shareholder interests and enhancing and promoting its pay for performance philosophy.